virtuozzo/cloudscripting-docs/docs/creating-templates/template-basics.md

-# Template Basics
+<h1>Template Basics</h1>

-The above two units display the outer side of a JPS usage and now let’s have a closer look at the inner side - a code of a package with all required configurations.
+<p dir="ltr" style="text-align: justify;">The above two units display the outer side of a JPS usage and now let’s have a closer look at the inner side - a code of a package with all required configurations.</p>

-The JPS manifest is a file with <b>*.json*</b> extension, which contains an appropriate code written in JSON format.
+<p dir="ltr" style="text-align: justify;">The JPS manifest is a file with <b>.json</b> extension, which contains an appropriate code written in JSON format.
 This manifest file includes the links to the web only dependencies.
-This file can be named as you require.
+This file can be named as you require.</p>

-The code should contain a set of strings needed for a successful installation of an application.
-The basis of the code is represented by the following string:
+<p dir="ltr" style="text-align: justify;">The code should contain a set of strings needed for a successful installation of an application.
+The basis of the code is represented by the following string:</p>

 ```
 {